Direct Server Return

 Most of what was said above also applies for non-docker container runtimes, however, there are some adjustments that you'll need to make:

-• You'll need to let kube-router know what container runtime socket to use via the --runtime-endpoint CLI parameter
+- You'll need to let kube-router know what container runtime socket to use via the

-• If running kube-router as a Kubernetes deployment you'll need to make sure that you expose the correct socket via hostPath volume mount
+CLI parameter - If running kube-router as a Kubernetes deployment you'll need to make sure that you expose the correct socket via

 Here is an example kube-router daemonset manifest with just the changes needed to enable DSR with containerd (this is not a full manifest, it is just meant to highlight differences):